digital-asset/daml/daml-foundations/docs/README.md

 * `daml-contract-keys` contains draft documentation for Contract Keys and Quantities

-* `daml-licenses` produces a document containing the licenses of all of our dependencies.

 * `time-model` provides documentation on the time model used by DAML

 You can preview any of these locally by: